streamnative/function-mesh/docs/security.md

 certificate Secret volume file permissions.
 The default is `420` (0644), preserving existing behavior.
 It has no effect when `admissionWebhook.enabled` is `false`, and does not change ConfigMap or ServiceAccount token permissions.
-The chart schema requires an integer from 0 to 511.
-Use decimal values such as `--set admissionWebhook.certSecretDefaultMode=288`; strings (including `--set ...=0440` or `--set-string ...=288`), null, empty values, and out-of-range values are rejected by Helm schema validation.
+When present, this value must be an integer from 0 to 511.
+Use decimal values such as `--set admissionWebhook.certSecretDefaultMode=288`; strings (including `--set ...=0440` or `--set-string ...=288`), empty strings, and out-of-range values are rejected by Helm schema validation.
 Omitting the override retains the chart default.
+If the key is missing (for example, when upgrading an older release with `--reuse-values`), the template falls back to `420` (0644).
+With the current chart defaults, a null override removes the key during Helm value coalescing and also falls back to `420`; null does not enable hardening.
+If a null remains after coalescing (for example, with older reused values that lack this key), schema validation rejects it.
+An explicit `0` is preserved.

 To remove world-readable access while allowing the non-root controller to read its certificate and private key, merge these values with the hardening settings